mheidari98/CryptoMap/map.md

 ---
-title: Cryptography Roadmap for CTF
+title: Cryptography Mindmap
 markmap:
   colorFreezeLevel: 5
 ---

 ## Classical Cryptography

-  - **Permutation Ciphers**
-    - ==Rearranges the letters or groups of letters in a message without changing them==
+### <span title="Rearranges the letters or groups of letters in a message without changing them">**Permutation Ciphers**</span>

-    - **Rail Fence Cipher**: Arranges text in a zigzag pattern on multiple lines and then reads it row by row.
+  - <span title="Arranges text in a zigzag pattern on multiple lines and then reads it row by row.">Rail Fence Cipher</span>

-    - **Columnar Transposition Cipher**: Writes the message in rows and reads it in columns according to a keyword.
+  - <span title="Writes the message in rows and reads it in columns according to a keyword.">Columnar Transposition Cipher</span>

-  - **Substitution Ciphers**
-    - ==Replaces each letter in the plaintext with another letter, often according to a fixed system==
+### <span title="Replaces each letter in the plaintext with another letter, often according to a fixed system">**Substitution Ciphers**</span>

-    - **Caesar Cipher**: Shifts each letter by a fixed number in the alphabet.
+  - <span title="Shifts each letter by a fixed number in the alphabet">Caesar Cipher</span>

-    - **Vigenère Cipher**: Uses a keyword to determine shifts for each letter, making it harder to break.
+  - <span title="Uses a keyword to determine shifts for each letter, making it harder to break.">Vigenère Cipher</span>

-    - **Atbash Cipher**: Reverses the alphabet (A = Z, B = Y, etc.).
+  - <span title="Reverses the alphabet (A = Z, B = Y, etc.).">Atbash Cipher</span>

-    - **Playfair Cipher**: Uses a 5x5 grid of letters and digraphs to encrypt.
+  - <span title="Uses a 5x5 grid of letters and digraphs to encrypt.">Playfair Cipher</span>

-    - **Hill Cipher**: Encrypts letters in blocks using matrix multiplication with a key matrix.
+  - <span title="Encrypts letters in blocks using matrix multiplication with a key matrix.">Hill Cipher</span>

-  - **Polyalphabetic Ciphers**
-    - ==A type of substitution cipher that uses multiple substitution alphabets to encrypt the message.
-It changes the substitution system at different points in the text, making it more resistant to frequency analysis==
+### <span title="A type of substitution cipher that uses multiple substitution alphabets to encrypt the message.
+It changes the substitution system at different points in the text, making it more resistant to frequency analysis">**Polyalphabetic Ciphers**</span>

-    - **Vigenère Cipher**: Uses a keyword to determine shifts for each letter, applying a different substitution alphabet at each position.
+  - <span title="Uses a keyword to determine shifts for each letter, applying a different substitution alphabet at each position">Vigenère Cipher</span>
-    - **Beaufort Cipher**: Similar to the Vigenère Cipher but uses subtraction in place of addition during encryption.
+  - <span title="Similar to the Vigenère Cipher but uses subtraction in place of addition during encryption.">Beaufort Cipher</span>
-    - **Example in Use:**
-    - If the plaintext is "HELLO" and the key is "KEY", the letters are shifted based on the positions of "K", "E", and "Y", making it harder to detect patterns.

-  - **Frequency Analysis Techniques**
-    - A method used to crack substitution ciphers by analyzing how frequently certain letters appear in the ciphertext and comparing these frequencies to typical letter distributions in the language.
-    - **Example**: In English, "E" is the most common letter.
-If the most frequent letter in the ciphertext is "Q", it might correspond to "E" in the plaintext.
+  - <span title="A method used to crack substitution ciphers by analyzing how frequently certain letters appear in the ciphertext and comparing these frequencies to typical letter distributions in the language.
+For example, in English, E is the most common letter.
+If the most frequent letter in the ciphertext is Q, it might correspond to E in the plaintext.">Frequency Analysis Techniques</span>

 ## Modern Cryptography

-### Symmetric Cryptography
-  - **Stream Ciphers**
+###  <span title="Algorithms that use the same cryptographic keys for both the encryption of plaintext and the decryption of ciphertext.">**Symmetric Cryptography**</span>

-    - ==Encrypts data one bit or byte at a time==
+  - <span title="Encrypts data one bit or byte at a time.">Stream Ciphers</span>
     - ChaCha20
     - Salsa20
     - RC4
-  - **Block Ciphers**
-    - ==Encrypts data in fixed-size blocks (e.g., 64 or 128 bits)==
+  - <span title="Encrypts data in fixed-size blocks (e.g., 64 or 128 bits).">Block Ciphers</span>
     - DES
     - 3DES
     - AES
     - Blowfish
     - Twofish
-  - **Modes of Operation**
-    - ==Techniques to securely encrypt large amounts of data==
+  - <span title="Techniques to securely encrypt large amounts of data">Modes of Operation</span>
     - ECB (Electronic Codebook)
     - CBC (Cipher Block Chaining)
     - CFB (Cipher Feedback)
     - OFB (Output Feedback)
     - CTR (Counter Mode)

-### Asymmetric Cryptography
-  - **RSA (Rivest–Shamir–Adleman)**
+### <span title="Cryptographic algorithms that use a pair of related keys (one public key and one private key).">**Asymmetric Cryptography**</span>

+  - <span title=" process that uses public key to encrypt and related private key to decrypt a message">Encryption</span>
-    - ==Relies on the difficulty of factoring large numbers==
+    - <span title="Relies on the difficulty of factoring large numbers">RSA (Rivest–Shamir–Adleman)</span>
     - **ElGamal**
-  - **DSA (Digital Signature Algorithm)**
-  - **ECC (Elliptic-Curve Cryptography)**
-    - ==Based on algebraic structures of elliptic curves over finite fields==
+    - <span title="It's based on algebraic structures of elliptic curves over finite fields">ECC (Elliptic-Curve Cryptography)</span>
       - Curve25519
       - P-256

-  - **Diffie-Hellman Key Exchange**
-    - ==Used for secure key exchange over an insecure channel==
+  - <span title="Use for secure key exchange over an insecure channel">Key Exchange</span>
-  - **Post-Quantum Cryptography (NTRU, Lattice-based cryptography)**
+    - Diffie–Hellman (DH)
+    - Elliptic-Curve DH (ECDH)

+  - <span title="Verify the authenticity of digital messages or documents">Signature</span>
+    - DSA
+    - ECDSA
+    - Schnorr

-## Hash Functions
+## Post-quantum Cryptography

+### **Lattice-based**
+  - Key Encapsulation
+    - NTRU
+    - Kyber
+    - FrodoKEM
+  - Signature
+    - Dilithium
+    - Falcon
+### <span title="PQC cryptosystems whose security depends, in part or entirely, on the difficulty of decoding a linear error-correcting code"> **Code-based** </span>

+  - Key Encapsulation
+    - Classic McEliece
+    - Bike
+  - Signature
+    - Niederreiter

+###  <span title="PQC Signature algorithms whose security is mathematically based on the security of a selected hash function">**Hash-based Signatures**</span>
+  - XMSS
+  - Sphincs+

+### <span title="PQC cryptographic primitives based on multivariate polynomials over a finite field F">**Multivariate-based** </span>

+  - Key Encapsulation
+    - Matsumoto-Imai
+    - HFE
+  - Signature
+    - Matsumoto-Imai
+    - Rainbow

+###  <span title="It utilizes a rational map between elliptic curves (isogenies) to provide post-quantum secure cryptographic primitives">**Isogeny-based**</span>

+  - Sike

+##  <span title="They Can be used to map data of arbitrary size to fixed-size values">Hash Functions</span>
   - **MD5**
   - **SHA-1**
   - **SHA-2 (SHA-256, SHA-512)**